germany insider facts

 The medieval city, world heritage city, and the beer city

-Bamberg is known as Franconian Rome.
-Like Rome it is built on seven hills, each hill is crowned with a church or a castle.
+Bamberg Germany is a picturesque city in Upper Franconia (northern Bavaria) on the Regnitz river and the Main-Danube channel.
+Known as Franconian Rome, Bamberg is built on seven hills, each hill is crowned with a church or a castle.

 Whether you are interested in Bamberg's episcopal history, or you love a romantique place & German beer tradition, this beautiful town has many faces, and a lot of attractions for its visitors.

-River Regnitz & the former monastery St. Michael on top of Michaelsberg.
+Old town along the river Regnitz & the former monastery St. Michael on top of Michaelsberg

 From the 13th century on bishops were also princes of the German Empire, overseeing the construction of major buildings in the city.
 Parallel the economical development of Bamberg increased.